 So the centerpiece section of these three nines, the first has to do with salvation from Babylon; the last eschatological kingdom salvation; the middle one, salvation from sin for the people of God, Jew and Gentile.
 And it’s going to come through the Servant who will be the Savior sent from God.
 So, the middle section, listen, chapter 49 to 57, the middle chapters are 52 and 53.
 And the middle verse of 53 is verse 5, “He was pierced through for our transgressions, He was crushed for our iniquities, the chastening for our wellbeing fell on Him and by His scourging we are healed.”
 Middle section, middle chapters, middle of the chapter, middle verse.
 Everything just focuses down on the substitutionary piercing of the Servant of Jehovah for us.

 By what means will God save His people?
 By what means will He forgive their sins?
 By the substitutionary vicarious death of His Servant, His Slave, the Messiah, the righteous King.
 And that one will fulfill this prophecy.
 This text, dear friends, points to the Lord Jesus Christ, is so clear as to be unmistakable.

-Father, we thank You for our time, this morning, a time to celebrate, time to rejoice, a time to worship, a time to contemplate the greatness of Your Word and Your Son and our Savior.
-Be with us to bless us, we pray today in His wonderful name we pray.
+Father, we thank You for our time, this morning, a time to celebrate, time to rejoice, time to worship, time to contemplate the greatness of Your Word and Your Son and our Savior.
+Be with us to bless us, we pray today.
+In His wonderful name we pray.
 Amen.